IS2Lab/IS2Lab.github.io/_pages/research.md

 <!-- We are closely collaborating with our industrial partners including Huawei, Alibaba Group, and Ant Group to solve real-world challenging problems in an effective and scalable way.
 Some of our recent projects are as follows. -->

 <br>
 *We are grateful to conduct research sponsored by NSFC, CCF and multiple industrial partners including Huawei, Alibaba Group, and Ant Group.
-Recently, we are working on the following exciting research themes.*
+Recently, we are mainly working on the following exciting research themes.*

 <!-- Here are some themes and techniques that we currently work on: -->
 <!-- <br> -->